Do Private Insurers Game Medicare Advantage?

 Abstract

-(Scheduled to be presented at the Allied Social Science Associations (ASSA) Annual Meeting 2026; presented at the All-California Labor Economics Conference (ACLEC) 2025, the American Society of Health Economists (ASHEcon) Conference 2025, the Western Economic Association International (WEAI) Annual Conference 2025, and the Contemporary Economic Policy (CEP) 2025.)
+(Scheduled to be presented at the Allied Social Science Associations (ASSA) Annual Meeting 2026; presented at the All-California Labor Economics Conference (ACLEC) 2025, the American Society of Health Economists (ASHEcon) Conference 2025, the Western Economic Association International (WEAI) Annual Conference 2025, and Contemporary Economic Policy (CEP) 2025)

 Working Papers

-The Impact of Star Rating Systems on Market Share under Medicare Advantage.
+The Impact of Star Rating System on Market Share under Medicare Advantage.

 Tax Incidence of Sugar-Sweetened Beverages: Evidence of Measure Z in Santa Cruz with John Cawley (Syracuse University) and David E. Frisvold (The University of Iowa)

 In response to increases in diet-related chronic disease such as obesity and diabetes, many countries and U.S. cities have adopted taxes on sugar-sweetened beverages (SSBs).
-In this paper, we estimate the incidence of the newest tax on SSBs in the U.S.: that in Santa Cruz, CA, which adopted 2-cents-per-ounce tax on May 1, 2025.
-We estimate difference-in-difference models that are estimated using newly-collected store audit data, and which compare the change in prices in the treated city of Santa Cruz with those in the comparison city of Monterey, CA. We estimate that, on average across products and sizes, 27 percent of the tax is passed through to consumers in the form of higher prices; this is on the lower end of estimates for such taxes in the U.S. and may reflect more price sensitive consumers.
-Models estimated separately by product size indicate that the pass-through rate is 18 percent for small single-serving drinks where consumers may be more price sensitive and 40 percent for large single-serving and multi-serving products.
+In this paper, we estimate the incidence of the newest tax on SSBs in the U.S.: that in Santa Cruz, CA, which adopted 2-cent-per-ounce tax on May 1, 2025.
+We estimate difference-in-difference models that are estimated using newly-collected store audit data, and which compare the change in prices in the treated city of Santa Cruz with those in the comparison city of Monterey, CA. We estimate that, on average across products and sizes, 35% of the tax is passed through to consumers in the form of higher prices; this is on the lower end of estimates for such taxes in the U.S. and may reflect more price sensitive consumers.
+Models estimated separately by product size indicate that the pass-through rate is 28% for small single-serving drinks where consumers may be more price sensitive and 50% for large single-serving and multi-serving products.

 Work in Progress